geodynamics/pylith/docs/user/examples/strikeslip-2d/common-information.md

 * `pylithapp.problem.materials` Paramters that specify the governing equation and bulk rheologies.
 * `pylithapp.problem.fault` Fault parameters common among the simulations in this directory.
 * `pylithapp.problem.bc` Boundary condition parameters common aomong the simulations in this directory.
-* `pylithapp.petsc` Parameters passed directly to PETSc associated with the solver.

 These quasistatic simulations solve the elasticity equation and include a fault, so we have a solution field with both displacement and Lagrange multiplier subfields.
 We specify a basis order of 1 for each of the subfields, corresponding to the default value.

-We use the material properties in all of the simulations in this directory, so we specify them in `pylithapp.cfg` to avoid repeating the information in the file with parameters for each simulation.
+We use the same material properties in all of the simulations in this directory, so we specify them in `pylithapp.cfg` to avoid repeating the information in the file with parameters for each simulation.
 Similarly, we set the fault parameters and boundary condition information common to all simulations in the directory.

-In the PETSc parameters, we specify preconditioner settings that scale well with problem size and minimize the runtime.
-See {ref}`sec-user-run-pylith-petsc-options` for more information.